 My father’s second car was the Valiant’s slightly more upscale sister ship, the Lancer (in GT Hardtop form) after he had a a disastrous relationship with a Corvair 500 sedan.
 Although I seriously think the disaster part of the Corvair relationship is that he had to knock the battery terminals off with a stick to turn it off.
 He highly regarded the Lancer as a great car, and had he not fallen into the Cutlass Cult then sweeping baby boomers in the late 1960s, he might have stayed Mopar loyal.

-Or was it the fact that the Valiant grew too plain to catch the eyes of those that wanted more visual bang for their buck.
+Or was it the fact that the Valiant grew too plain to catch the eyes of those that wanted more visual bang for their buck?
 It’s remarkable how quickly the Valiant turned into the functional equivalent of a Camry in looks.
 The 1963 model, although available in Convertible form, turned up a more crisply tailored version of Falcon design themes.

 The brave warrior face was replaced with the face of an accountant in 1963.
-He was no longer standing on his own 4 tires as an independent from his parents make.
+He was no longer standing on his own four tires as an independent from his parents make.
 In puberty, dear Lance gained 5 inches in wheelbase and the show car design (with elements from the Turbine Coupe) and got a big boy name: Dart.
 Prince Valiant became the lowliest of Plymouths, now in the shadow of his flashier, more well endowed brother Dart.

 While brother Dart became Joe Namath: